 The China Dream project seeks to reimagine prosperity and reshape consumerism in China.
 The goal is to catalyze a new aspirational lifestyle that is innately sustainable for the emergent middle class in China.
 Shaping the new China Dream (or "Harmonious Happy Dream 和悦梦想" in Chinese) for China is a large-scale co-creation process that involves key opinion leaders from green practitioners, cultural experts, and ad agency thought leaders.
 Activating these new norms is a multi-channel process, from government, media, brands, academic institutions and more.
 JUCCCE is the curating organization in this shaping and activation process.
 Read more in this embedded document below.

-After two and a half years of co-creation workshops, and consulting with behavior change experts, the China Dream (or "Harmonious Happy Dream 和悦梦想" in Chinese) is defined as:
+After three years of co-creation workshops, and consulting with behavior change experts, the China Dream (or "Harmonious Happy Dream 和悦梦想" in Chinese) is defined as:

 HOW YOU CAN HELP